-Inspecting this list of $z$-scores (one for each eval) and checking their consistency is already informative.
+Inspecting this list of $z$-scores, one per eval, and checking their consistency is a good start.
 To get a meta-$z$-score given the $z$-score of eval $i$, an intuitive method is $\bar{z} = \frac{\sum_i w_i z_i}{(\sum_i w_i^2)^{1/2}}$, where some prior beliefs can be incorporated into $w_i$.
 For example, $w_i = 1$ means that we believe each eval has equal weight, whereas $w_i = N_i^{1/2}$ means each question has equal weight.
 While incorporating our prior belief of the importance of each eval into the weight is best suited in LLM evals, $w_i=1$ is recommended as a baseline.
-See \citet{zaykin2011weightedz} for more related work and analysis, on which we have two remarks specific to LLMs: 1) the effect size of doubling the model size (scaling law) can be a reference on the expected effect size on an eval if desired; 2) giving each question from different evals the same weight is less valid for evals since different evals may capture different abilities, even if this has the most statistical power for a pool of iid questions.
+See \citet{zaykin2011weightedz} for more related work and analysis, on which we have two remarks specific to LLMs: 1) the effect size of increasing the model size (scaling law) can be a reference on the expected effect size on an eval if desired; 2) giving each question from different evals the same weight is less valid for evals since different evals may capture different abilities, even if this has the most statistical power for a pool of iid questions.